znob/sqlalchemy-basic-many-to-many-lab-nyc-career-ds-102218/README.md

 ## Objectives

-1. Build a "has many through" relationship using SQLAlchemy
+1. Build a basic "has many through" relationship, consisting of a join table with only foreign keys, using SQLAlchemy
 2. Write an Alembic migration to create a join table consisting of only foreign keys
 3. Query from a database containing this relationship

 ## Instructions

-In the "One to many" associations lab, we used SQLAlchemy to create establish a "belongs to" and "has many" relationship between our `Actor` and `Role` classes.
-Every instance of the Actor class could have many roles, and each instance of the Role class belonged to an Actor.
+In the "One to many" associations lab, we used SQLAlchemy to establish a "belongs to" and "has many" relationship between our `Actor` and `Role` classes.
+Every instance of the Actor class had many roles, and each instance of the Role class belonged to an Actor.

-This relationship might not properly mimic the real world, however.
+However, this relationship might not accurately represent the real world.
 Although Actors do have many Roles, shouldn't a Role also have many Actors?
 For instance, the role of James Bond has been played by Sean Connery, George Lazenby, Roger Moore, Pierce Brosnan, and Daniel Craig.
-In this lab, we will build out this relationship by creating a join table called `actor_roles` containing `actor_id` and `role_id` columns.
+In this lab, we will build out this "many to many" relationship by creating a join table called `actor_roles` containing `actor_id` and `role_id` columns.
+The `actor_roles` table will only have these foreign keys, so there's no need for a full SQLAlchemy Association Object.

 #### `Actor` and `Role`